Tradegen/farming-v2/README.md

 Testnet rewards begin on September 1, 2022 at 12AM UTC.

+## Purpose

+Create a self-sustaining reward system that can be seamlessly integrated by other protocols.

 ## Eligibility

 Pools will be eligible for rewards after meeting the following requirements: